qmi03/hpc-mpi-rma-report/src/report/c4/index.typ

 #import "@preview/lovelace:0.3.0": *
-= Algorithm <algorithm>
+= Adaptation from shared memory to distributed memory <algorithm>
+This chapter presents my proposed adaptation of Brook's barrier algorithm within the context of distributed memory models.

-This chapter presents Brook's barrier algorithm within the context of the shared memory model (@brook_algo).
+@brook_algo presents Brook's barrier algorithm within the context of the shared memory model.

 @impl provides a straightforward implementation of Brook's two-process barrier algorithm in a distributed memory programming model using MPI's Remote Memory Access (RMA) operations.

 #pagebreak()
 == Brook Algorithm <brook_algo>